 Enter C: to go to the system’s drive.

 Now, navigate to the system32 folder using the CD Windows\System32 command.

-After that type in CD config.
+After that, type in the CD config command.

 Now we want to see the files here.
 Type in DIR and click Enter.

 As you can see there is a folder RegBack, go into that folder with CD Regback.

 There should be around five files (DEFAULT, SAM, SECURITY, SOFTWARE, and SYSTEM).
 These are the registry backups.

 Now, go back to the config folder using the command CD.
 After that, type in DIR to see the files in that folder.
 As you can see now, there are five files with the same names.
 Although they use the same name, there is a big difference between them.
 The files in the RegBack folder are there for backup, and the files in the config folder are the one Windows is using now.

 At this point, all you must do is just replace files in the config folder with files from the RegBack folder.
 Do note cut or delete them.
 Better keep them with a different name in case you need further troubleshooting.

 You can rename the DEFAULT file by using the command REN DEFAULT DEFAULT1.
 It will rename DEFAULT to DEFAULT1.
 Do the same thing with the other 4 files.